rnett/krosstalk/README.md

 is fairly common.
 The server part can be omitted if the server code is changed to throw `KrosstalkHttpError` instead of `NoSuchElementException`, i.e. by using `map[key] ?: throwKrosstalkHttpError(404)` instead of `map.getValue(key)`.

+### Endpoints

+The endpoint a method uses (the relative URL and the HTTP method) can be configured using `@KrosstalkEndpoint`.
+The annotation takes the HTTP method and content type, and a template for the endpoint (which should be a relative URL).
+The template allows parameters to be used in the endpoint, using the following syntax:

+* Literals: text, plus `$krosstalkPrefix` to use the Krosstalk object's prefix value, and `$methodName` to use the method's name plus the argument hash unless disabled in `@KrosstalkMethod`.
+* Parameter: `{name}` - encodes the value of the parameter with that name.
+* Parameter with name: `{{name}}` - is desugared into `/name/{name}` or `name={name}` depending on the URL region.
+* Optional: `[?name:...]` - Evaluates to the body (`...`) if `name` is present (not null and not a default `ServerDefault`), otherwise is empty.
+The body must be complete segments (i.e. between `/`s in the body, or complete `key=value` int he tailcard).
+* Optional parameter with name: `{{?name}}` - desugars to `[?name:{{name}}]`.

+Parameter names must be a parameter of the method, `$instanceReceiver` if an instance/dispatch receiver is present, or `$extensionReceiver` if an extension receiver is present.  **Endpoint templates are checked for correctness at compile time.**  You can't use "special" parameters (`@Ignored`, `@RequestHeaders`, `@ServerURL`) in the endpoint.

+The default endpoint is `$krosstalkPrefix/$methodName`.
+A standard example is `$krosstalkPrefix/$methodName/?{{a}}&{ {b}}` aka `$krosstalkPrefix/$methodName/?a={a}&b={b}`.
+Almost all endpoints should start with `$krosstalkPrefix/$methodName`.

+Note that in all strings here, the `$` should be escaped in Kotlin.
+However, we provide constants with the same names, so you can safely use `$krosstalkName` or `\$krosstalkName`, as long as the first one resolves to our constant.

+URL parameters are serialized using the Krosstalk object's `urlSerialization`, which is `serialization` by default.

+Parameters that are in the URL whenever they are not null will be passed only there and not in the body.

+`@EmptyBody` ensures that all parameters are passed in the URL, and is required to use the `GET` method unless there are no parameters.

+`contentType` may be empty, in which case the serialization handler's content type is used.

+### Optionals/Defaults

+Optionals and default values can be handled in two ways: `@Optional` and `@ServerDefault`, both of which are annotations on the parameters.  `@Optional` is easier to use, but uses `null` to encode "not present", and so doesn't work for nullable data.  `@ServerDefault` does.

+`@Optional` and `@ServerDefault` are "present" when a non-null or non-default value is specified, respectively.
+They can be used in endpoints (and as the predicate for optional blocks), but must not be used when they are not present (i.e. they must be gated behind an optional).

+When `@Optional` and `@ServerDefault` parameters are not present, they are not passed at all, and the server uses `null` or the default, respectively.

+`@ServerDefault` parameters must be of the `ServerDefault` type.
+This is essentially an optional type, but the `None` is hidden.
+The compiler plugin will replace the default value of the parameter with `None` on the client side, which will lead to it not being passed and the default being evaluated on the server.

+### Objects

+Object parameters, receivers, and return values are not passed by default.  **Note though, if the type of a parameter is an abstract class, object subclasses will still be passed.**  This only happens when the compiler can prove that the value will always be the same object.
+Objects are also ignored by the serialization logic, so not having serializers on them will not cause issues.

+This can be overridden using the `@PassObjects` annotation.
+By default, it only applies to parameters and receivers, but if `returnToo` is true it applies to return values as well.

+### Response Headers

+To pass or get the response headers, return `WithHeaders<T>` and use `@RespondWithHeaders`.
+This wraps your result type and adds a `Headers` object.
+Any headers set in the return value on the server will be added to the response, and the value of the headers on the client will be parsed from the actual response headers.

+This plays nice with `KrosstalkResult` for error handling.
+You can either have `WithHeaders<KrosstalkResult<T>>` to get the headers on all responses, or `KrosstalkResult<WithHeaders<T>>` to only get the headers on success.

+### Request Headers

+To send request headers, mark a parameter of type `Headers` with `@RequestHeaders`.
+It can't be used in endpoints.
+The value on the server will be parsed from the actual request headers.

+### Server URL

+To send request headers, mark a parameter of type `String` or `String?` with `@ServerURL`.
+It can't be used in endpoints.
+If the argument is `null`, the server url from the `krosstalkCall()` or the Krosstalk object will be used (in that order of precedence).

+The value on the server will be parsed from the actual server url.
+The value will depend on your server implementation ( and plugin) and hosting setup, so depending on it is unwise.

+### Ignore

+`@Ignore` can be applied to a nullable parameter or one with a default value.
+The argument then won't be passed (or serialized), and `null` or the default will be used on the server, respectively.

+This is mainly useful for parameters used in `krosstalkCall()`.

+### `krosstalkCall()` arguments

+The request headers, server url, and additional scopes can all be specified as arguments to `krosstalkCall()`.
+The request headers will be added to any specified with `@RequestHeaders`.
+The server url will be overridden by any non-null `@ServerURL` parameters, and fall back to the Krosstalk object's server url if null.
+Specifying any scopes that are also specified by scope parameters will result in a runtime error when the method is called.

 ## Scopes